For many consumers, money stress is no longer about one loan or one missed payment.

 - Better communication governance

-As financial institutions modernize their service and collection workflows, scrutiny around customer communications continues to increase.
+As financial institutions modernize servicing and collections, scrutiny around customer communications continues to grow.

 Organizations must now manage: